KIRINA-OP/ASL_Translator/linux/Documentation/core-api/assoc_array.rst

 8. The array can iterated over.
 The objects will not necessarily come out in key order.

-9. The array can be iterated over whilst it is being modified, provided the RCU readlock is being held by the iterator.
+9. The array can be iterated over while it is being modified, provided the RCU readlock is being held by the iterator.
 Note, however, under these circumstances, some objects may be seen more than once.
 If this is a problem, the iterator should lock against modification.
 Objects will not